ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/12-hashing-in-practice.md

 As you can see, hash tables even have a category of itself ("Hashtable DoS Attacks").
-They only mention separate chaining ("These hash tables utilized a linked list"), but the same problem arises for open addressing.
+They only mention separate chaining ("These hash tables utilised a linked list"), but the same problem arises for open addressing.
 (In fact, Python hash tables are open addressing -- see below).